JingyZhu/FidEx/synchronization/sync.md

         - Dimension for a certain image could move out of the viewport

 ### HTML + dimension
+#### Summarize
+    - Fidelity issues
+    - Recaptcha
+    - Carousel
+        - Only shown images has dimension
+        - Images moved from left to right

 #### Carta
 - www.richardfung.ca_1
     - Do have some fidelity issue: (Left side bar expanded vs. collapsed)